Bravolly/RoboFriends/README.md

 ## RoboFriends

-- A simple React+Redux website displaying contact cards and a usable search function.
+- A progressive web app made in React that displays contact cards with a concurring search function.